Gifted-s/rest-api-go/README.md

 # rest-api-go

-You can clone this repository just incase you want to know how to get started with Restful-API in golang
+You can clone this repository just in case you want to know how to get started with Restful-API in golang